aplib/ORMGen/README.md

 conn.Execute(script, data_object);
 ```

-you can control the composition of fields using the following methods Select or Reject
+you can control the composition of fields using the following methods: Select or Reject